wesker-albert/gitchangelog/README.rst

 - You'd rather commit changes to your changelog file for each release:

-  - For performance reason, you can then generate changelog only for the new commit and save the result.
+  - For performance reason, you can then generate changelog only for the new commit(s) and save the result.
   - Because you want to be able to edit it to make some minor edition if needed.